We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - swelling in the knee

-Completely resting the knee may help a PCL strain to heal.
-A severe PCL injury may require surgery.
+Completely resting the knee may help a PCL strain heal.
+However, a severe PCL injury may require surgery.

-A thrombosis is a blood clot, and a DVT occurs when a clot happens in the veins deep within the leg.
+A thrombosis is a blood clot, and a deep vein thrombosis (DVT) occurs when a clot happens in the veins deep within the leg.

 Many people who have a DVT feel more pain when they stand up.
-Nevertheless, they may feel pain in their leg and knee at most times.
+However, some may feel pain in their leg and knee at most times.

 - skin that is red or warm to the touch